 Rational Inequalities

-Rational inequalities involve expressions where a rational function is compared to a value, typically using inequality symbols like ≥, ≤, >, or <.
-To solve these inequalities, one must find the values of the variable that make the inequality true, often requiring the identification of critical points where the rational expression is zero or undefined.
+Rational inequalities involve expressions where one rational expression is compared to another using inequality symbols.
+Solving them requires finding values of the variable that make the inequality true, often by analyzing the sign of the numerator and denominator separately.